 Beerwise, Ladeyn rarely brews a beer twice.
 When I visited, besides the Glycine Municip’ale, he had a black saison with fresh hay in the tanks, an amber beer with quinoa, and an upcoming grape ale with leftover grape skins and must from a friend whose regular day job is teaching, moonlighting as a vintner when on break.

 Ladeyn’s approach sticks out in a region dedicated to older Belgian styles like tripels, oud bruins, and saisons.
-But it makes sense to him as he tries to represent terroir in Lille.
+But to him, it makes the most sense—a way to represent terroir in his beloved Lille.

 Bringing Lille to the Plate and Into the Glass